Which Bird Lays Beautiful Blue Eggs

 The evolution of blue eggs showcases natural selection in action.
 Bird lays beautiful blue eggs often experience higher survival rates for their offspring due to reduced predation risks.
 This coloration signals to potential predators that the eggs are well-protected.

-See also Top 14 Hawks in San Diego: (Majestic Birds of Prey)
+See also 14 Red-Headed Birds of Hawaii

 Natural Selection: The adaptability of these species allows them to thrive in diverse habitats.
 For example, their ability to use urban environments for nesting enables species like the House Finch and European Starling to expand their ranges.